 II) The timetable of classes for STUDENTS in Primary covers 25 hours (five days of five hours of classes) and 30 hours (five days of six, one-hour of classes) in Senior School.
 A TEACHER'S timetable of classes & duties is based on 20 contact hours in Primary and 22 contact hours in Secondary.
 As far as possible, the timetable of classes is reduced for subject/level coordinators and Heads of Departments.
 All staff are expected to participate in a Break Duty rota, contribute to the “life of the school” and to attend departmental, staff and parents' meetings.

-III) Teachers are asked to sign an initial 2-year contract that may be extended for 1 year or renewed for a further 2 years by mutual consent of both parties.
-The School pays for: i) one-way airfares at the beginning and end of each two-year period and ii) 50% of a Costa Rican, regional INS Medical Insurance Policy.
-Upon starting, a shipping allowance of up to $ 500 is provided ($ 700 for a teaching couple), but this will be divided between shipping costs and taxes paid (e.g. upon importation into Costa Rica).
+Teachers are asked to sign an initial 2-year contract that may be extended for 1 year or renewed for a further 2 years by mutual consent of both parties.
+The School pays for: i) one-way airfares at the beginning and end of each two-year period and ii) 60% of a Costa Rican, regional INS Medical Insurance Policy.
+Upon starting, the school will pay a reimbursement for one extra checked bag and a separate shipping allowance of up to $ 500 ($ 700 for a teaching couple) but this will be divided between shipping costs and taxes paid (e.g. upon importation into Costa Rica).
 Upon finishing a contract, a similar arrangement exists to ship a teacher’s belongings “home”.
 The school also assists the Teacher in finding suitable accommodation, lends funds for a deposit and co-signs any agreements required to secure the contract or an international telephone line etc..
-2-3 Bedroom houses or apartments can be rented near the School for approximately $ 600 – $ 650 per month.
-If the housing is not furnished, the School lends basic furniture (bed, stove, fridge, table and chairs) to newly arrived Teachers.
-A short-term, interest-free loan to help in the buying a car can be arranged with the school (which will require the vehicle be well insured and placed in guarantee against the loan).
+2-3 Bedroom houses or apartments can be rented near the School for approximately $ 650 - $ 700 per month.
+Teachers are expected to rent furnished accommodation and the School will contribute up to $ 180 if needed to purchase basic household goods and utensils.

 TOTAL ANNUAL REMUNERATION : for overseas contracted teachers is calculated on Salary Scale A3 whereby points are awarded for i) "Qualifications" (10 for a qualified teacher - B.Ed. or PGCE), ii) "Years of Teaching Experience" up to a maximum of 12 years / points and iii) "Level of Responsibility" (e.g. Coordinator) with a minimum of 6 up to a maximum of 15.
-Some additional points are available for contributions to the House system, MUN, Accreditation Committees, etc. Hence most "salaries" fall into the range of $ 38,376.00 per year (20 points) up to $ 50,688.30 per year (42 points).
+Some additional points are available for contributions to the House system, MUN, Accreditation Committees, etc. Hence most "salaries" fall into the range of $ 42,000.00 U.S. per year (20 points) up to $54,000.00 U.S. per year (40 points).

-V) Before arriving in Costa Rica to start work in the school, it is essential that a teacher obtains NEW (recently issued) copies of their Birth Certificate and Police Record Check and these must be legalised under the Apostille system (except Canada).
-Teachers presently working overseas will almost certainly need to return “home” to complete these procedures (or at least initiate the process and arrange for the completed documents to be sent on to Costa Rica).
+V) Before arriving in Costa Rica to start work in the school, it is essential that a teacher obtains ABSOLUTELY BRAND NEW, recently issued copies of their Birth (and Marriage?)
+Certificate and Police Record Check and these must be legalised under the Apostille system (except Canada).
+Teachers presently working overseas MAY need to return “home” to complete these procedures (or at least initiate the process and arrange for the completed documents to be sent on to Costa Rica).